AI for Good Impact Awards

 FAQsFrequently Asked Questions

-The awards are open to individuals, SMEs, large corporations, non-profit organizations, academic institutions, and government bodies from around the world.
+The Awards are open to individuals, SMEs, large corporations, non-profit organizations, academic institutions, and government bodies from around the world.
 Applicants must be at least 18 years old.
+Startups and early-stage companies are not eligible for the AI for Good Impact Awards.
+We invite them instead to apply for the AI for Good Innovation Factory startup competition.

 Yes.
-While it’s beneficial to have a fully working solution, early-stage projects such as MVPs (Minimum Viable Products) are welcome to apply, provided you can clearly articulate the potential impact (backed by initial results) and innovation of your solution.
+While it’s beneficial to have a fully working solution, early-stage projects such as MVPs (Minimum Viable Products) are welcome to apply, provided you can clearly articulate the potential impact (backed by initial results) the innovation behind your solution, and a clear pathway for scaling.

 One organization can submit more than one application, providing they submit different projects to different categories.